GijsTimmers/cursor/README.md

 # cursor
 A small Python package to hide or show the terminal cursor.
-Works on both Python 2 and Python 3.
+Works on Linux and Windows, on both Python 2 and Python 3.

 ![demonstration](http://i.imgur.com/2iXviMi.gif)